-The lender must use one of the options below to determine the repayment amount:
+If no payment is reported on the Credit Report, the lender must use one of the options below to determine the repayment amount:

-The ‘current prevailing student loan interest rate’ can be found on a variety of websites.
+The current prevailing student loan interest rate’ can be found on a variety of websites.
 For example. see U.S. Department of Education Federal Student Aid in E-1-03.
 List of Contacts.

 The following table specifies the repayment period to be used when calculating a fully amortizing payment.

 |Total outstanding balance of all student loans||Repayment Period|